Christina-hshi/SH-assembly/README.md

     make -j8

 ## User mannual
-The basic workflow of running SH-assembly is
+The basic workflow to run SH-assembly is

-1. run **CQF-deNoise** to counting kmers
+1. run **CQF-deNoise** to counting kmers.
+The manual of CQF-deNoise is [here]{https://github.com/Christina-hshi/CQF-deNoise.git}.
 2. run **Contiger** to building unitig graph
 3. run **Minia** to simplify unitig graph, and produce a list of contigs.